 Lost Species Day 2020, an evening organised by ONCA Gallery on histories of extinction.

-I currently co-chair the Royal Historical Society’s Working Group on Race, Ethnicity & Equality.
-We published a landmark report on racial inequalities in UK higher education in 2018 and continue to advocate for racial equity within the discipline.
+Until 2022, I co-chaired the Royal Historical Society’s Working Group on Race, Ethnicity & Equality.
+We published a landmark report on racial inequalities in UK higher education in 2018.
+I continue to advocate for racial equity within the discipline.

 I’ve offered advice on displayed peoples and decolonising exhibitions for many heritage organizations and television productions, including those below.

 Decolonisation Guidance Working Group, Museums Association.
-I serve as a member of the working group.
+I served as a member of the working group, and in 2021 we launched new guidance on for institutions seeking to decolonize.

 Flux: Parian Unpacked, Fitzwilliam Museum, Cambridge.
 I advised on imperial violence and decolonizing museums for an exhibition of Victorian Parian ware curated by Matt Smith (2017).

 George Catlin: American Indian Portraits, National Portrait Gallery, London.
-Between 2012 and 2013, I was involved in a project with the National Portrait Gallery on George Catlin.
+Between 2012 and 2013, I led a project with the National Portrait Gallery on George Catlin.
 A group of my students produced online content for the website and gave gallery talks in conjunction with the exhibition.
 To find out more, view the students’ films.